-- (iii) to the amount obtained under step (ii) is added, if applicable, an amount resulting from the allocation of a premium of [EUR 800 to X] per unemployed person per year, applied to the number of persons unemployed in that region exceeding the number that would be unemployed if the average unemployment rate of all the EU less developed regions applied. - (iv) [to the amount obtained under step (iii) is added, if applicable, an amount resulting from the allocation of a premium of EUR [X to 4] per person per year, applied to the population of cities with more than 250,000 inhabitants.]
-OR [There will be no urban premium.] - 31.
+- (iii) to the amount obtained under step (ii) is added, if applicable, an amount resulting from the allocation of a premium of EUR [800 to X] per unemployed person per year, applied to the number of persons unemployed in that region exceeding the number that would be unemployed if the average unemployment rate of all the EU less developed regions applied. - (iv) There will be no urban premium. - 32.
 The result of the application of this methodology is subject to capping.

-[Allocation method for transition regions
+Allocation method for transition regions

-32. The specific level of allocations to each Member State will be based on an objective method and calculated as follows:
+33. The specific level of allocations to each Member State will be based on an objective method and calculated as follows: